rev22/jsload/README.md

 Usage
 -----

-The function needs to be inlined in your web page, or loaded as a Javascript source
+The function needs to be inlined in your web page, or loaded as a Javascript or Coffeescript source

 You can call the function this way:
 ```